yoggy/mqtt-record-replay/README.md

 - The connection to the broker needs to be given as a URL (tcp, ws and ssl "schemes" are supported).
 - The topic can be any valid MQTT topic string, including MQTT wildcards
+- The output file name will be generated with topic name and timestamp, if not explicitly set

 ```shell
 mqtt-record -b tcp://iot.eclipse.org:1883 -t "test/record/topic/#" -o record.mqtt